Friday, 25 April 2025

 It is no secret that one of the essential parts of your business plan is the executive summary.
 It lets the readers know what your business is about.
 Apart from this, many investors base their decision according to how compelling and convincing your business plan’s executive summary is.

 Still not sure how to write an executive summary?
-Here are a few expert and tricks that can help:
+Here are a few expert tips and tricks that can help:

 • Include a brief product description along with what customer needs does it fulfill.